smartdevicelink/protocol_spec/README.md

 ## 1. SmartDeviceLink Protocol
 **Note: this is a work in progress.
 I will remove this note when I believe this document is accurate**

+The SmartDeviceLink protocol specification describes the method for establishing communication between an application and head unit and registering the application for continued communication with the head unit

 ## 2. Frames
 All transported data is formed with a header followed by an optional payload.
 The combination of header and payload is referred to as a frame.
 ### 2.1 Version 1 Frame Header